 COVID 19 UPDATES

-We have all now been working for some time within the new reality of a world with coronavirus, but our priority continues to be the safety and well-being of our clients and colleagues.
-We can assure you that we are following government guidance and precautions, so that we remain open for business, but we are replacing face to face meetings with telephone or video meetings and working from home wherever possible.
-You can still contact us by telephone, email or by using our Tally Exchange secure portal to exchange information.
+We have all now been working for some time within the new reality of a world with coronavirus, and although restrictions are now starting to be eased, our priority continues to be the safety and well-being of our clients and colleagues.
+We have applied government guidance and precautions to make the office safe for our colleagues and now have some capacity to hold face to face meetings on site.
+We can of course continue to have video meetings and you can still contact us by telephone, email or by using our Tally Exchange secure portal to exchange information.
+We will be picking up and sending post from the office and you can bring or collect documents during offices hours, or post them through our letterbox.

-Understandably, we are receiving unprecedented levels of calls because of the concern being generated, and the difficulty in finding answers to many questions.
+Coronavirus continues to cause difficulty and uncertainty for businesses and their owners.
 We are here to help you to find reliable sources of information so that you can make your own informed decisions about your business.
 We will be keeping this page updated for any significant announcements affecting business.

 But please call us if you need to talk to us.